Bukit Canberra: Sports hub

+Sports facilities at Bukit Canberra include an indoor sports hall, a swimming complex, and the biggest ActiveSG gym in Singapore.

-It can accommodate 12 badminton courts, or three basketball or volleyball courts.
-It also has a retractable seating gallery that can hold up to 500 people.
+The indoor sports hall was the first to open on 23 October 2022, and can accommodate 12 badminton courts, or three basketball or volleyball courts.
+It has a retractable seating gallery that can hold up to 500 people.

+The swimming complex opened on 15 October 2023, and consists of four indoor and outdoor swimming pools, including an Olympic-sized one, and a wet playground area for children.

-Polyclinic and Senior Care Centre
+Polyclinic and senior care centre

-In addition to a focus on providing primary care for ageing population in the northern part of Singapore, the polyclinic will offer medical services for acute and chronic diseases, as well as women's health such as cervical and breast cancer screening.
+In addition to a focus on providing primary care for ageing population in the northern part of Singapore, Sembawang Polyclinic will offer medical services for acute and chronic diseases, as well as women's health such as cervical and breast cancer screening.
+The polyclinic opened on 25 November 2023.

 Library

-The Canberra House, formerly known as the Admiralty House, will be converted into a public library in 2024.
+The Canberra House, formerly known as the Admiralty House, will be refurbished into a public library.